YOUR CHOCOLATE TASTING GUIDE

 The best wine or whiskey in the world may cost you hundreds, or even thousands of dollars.
 The best cut of steak can go from $8 to $60 quickly.
-As of right now chocolate has a much smaller cap, the best bars can be had for $10-$20.
+As of right now chocolate has a much smaller cap, the best bars can be had for $12-$20.

 What ingredients does this chocolate maker use?
-Two ingredients (cacao, sugar) is pure and ideal for some chocolate aficionados but certainly not mandatory.
+Two ingredients (cacao, sugar) is ideal for some but certainly not mandatory.
 What is the maker’s story?
 What percentage are you eating?
-Where did the beans come from?
+Where did the cocoa beans come from?

 Chocolate is made from cacao which is a fruit!
 And chocolate from Belize will taste very different from chocolate with beans from Madagascar.
 The chocolate bar will even look different from a brighter reddish brown to a deep dark brown depending on where the fruit comes from.